photoprism/photoprism-docs/docs/index.md

 ## Feature Overview ##

 * Browse all your [photos](https://docs.photoprism.org/user-guide/organize/browse/) and [videos](https://demo.photoprism.org/videos) without worrying about [RAW conversion, duplicates or video formats](https://docs.photoprism.org/user-guide/settings/library/)
-* Easily find specific pictures using powerful :material-filter-variant: [Search Filters](https://demo.photoprism.org/browse?view=cards&q=flower%20color%3Ared)
+* Easily find specific pictures using powerful [search filters](https://demo.photoprism.org/browse?view=cards&q=flower%20color%3Ared)
 * Privacy-friendly: No data is ever sent to Google, Amazon, Facebook, or Apple unless you explicitly upload files to one of their services :closed_lock_with_key:
 * Recognizes the :material-account-supervisor: [Faces](https://demo.photoprism.org/people) of your family and friends
 * :material-tag-outline: [Automatic Classification](https://demo.photoprism.org/labels) of pictures based on their content and location